lizaibeim/mmla-audio/README.md

 The model will do training based on the registered speakers' corpus.
 ### 4. Start to identify the speaker
 It will consecutively identify the speaker for each 1.5 seconds.
+### 5. Stop identifying
+Press ctrl + 'c' will exit the program.

 ---
 ## IV.
 Analysing
 ### 1. Data
 For all data, it would be stored under the ./experiment folder.
 ### 2. Diagram
-You can draw the speaker time distribution digram for visualizing the conversation by typing the following command:
+You can draw the overlap degree and speaker time distribution digrams for visualizing the conversation by typing the following command:
 ```
 python3 ./speaker_time_distribution.py
 ```
+The corresponding pie charts is stored under the ./experiment/pie_charts/ directory.